-Each authority should then provide at least the information indicated in the descriptive boxes, under the following headings patent applications, processing of international applications under the Patent Cooperation Treaty (PCT), Industrial Designs and Trademarks.
+Each authority should then provide at least the information indicated in the descriptive boxes, under the following headings applications, international applications under the Patent Cooperation Treaty (PCT), Industrial Designs and Trademarks.

 The Israel Patent Office (ILPO) is part of the Ministry of Justice and has been operating, since 2006, as the first executive agency in Israel's Civil Service, which gave it independence in several fields.